 Feedback encourages goal-setting, and empowers employees to develop their knowledge, competence, and skills.
 In doing so, it gives employees confidence and spurs a sense of responsibility for managing their own performance.
 Such discussions also boosts engagement by helping employees understand their role in the team and organization as a whole.

-If feedback is not delivered the right way or doesn’t provide concrete information, it can sometimes have a adverse, negative effect on performance and motivation.
+But if it’s not constructive feedback — or it’s delivered in the wrong way — it can sometimes have an adverse effect on performance and motivation.
 This might be reflected in self-doubt or questions about work identity.

-So how do you provide feedback the right way?
+So how do you provide constructive feedback the right way?

-Before we get into the specifics of constructive criticism, let’s go over a few points that should apply to any feedback — positive or negative.
+Before we get into the specifics of constructive feedback, let’s go over a few points that should apply to any feedback — positive or negative.

 - Specificity: Feedback should be about specific behaviours or results, and given in a specific context.
 This allows the employee to understand what they should or should not repeat in the future.